TrimAgency/rails-api-starter/README.md

 If you start the server and attach to the container in the same command you can automatically use `binding.pry` for debugging.

 To confirm the app container id you can used `docker ps`.
-You can attach separate if running docker commands one by one.
+You can attach separately if running docker commands one by one.

 ```